 - Must have transportation to and from work site and workshops

 This is an educational program.
 Your teen will be placed in a business atmosphere and will need to display maturity and a good attitude.
 Transportation will not be provided.
 This means punctuality and attendance will be a shared responsibility between you and your teen.
 Please do not consider this as an option for free daycare for your teen.
 Applications will be reviewed and eligible teens will be contacted for an interview.
-Selected teens will be notified in mid-May.
+Selected teens will be notified the week of Teen/Parent Orientation.
 The interview process is highly competitive and not all applicants will be selected.